-Dana Sue Gray, the Shopaholic Who Murdered Old Women to Finance Her Shopping Sprees
+MEET: Dana Sue Gray — the Shopaholic Serial Killer

 Dana soon fell in love with a skydiving instructor who got her pregnant twice and told her to abort both pregnancies.
 She lived with him for several years after graduating from high school in 1976.
 He helped her pay for nursing school, and she became a labor and delivery nurse.

 She ended up marrying another man, however, in 1987.
-William Gray worked at a winery, and Dana dug them both deeply into debt and their marriage soon fell apart.
-She left Gray in 1993 well before their divorce was finalized.
-She moved in with her lover, Jim Wilkins and his young son.
+William Gray worked at a winery, and Dana got them both deeply into debt.
+Their marriage soon fell apart.
+She left Gray in 1993, well before their divorce was finalized, and moved in with her lover, Jim Wilkins and his young son.
 That same year she was fired from the hospital for stealing Demerol and other opiate painkillers.

 On February 14, 1994 Dana asked to see Gray, her ex-husband.
 He reluctantly agreed but never showed up.
 Later that same day, she murdered her first victim, Norma Davis, an 86-year-old woman with whom Dana had once lived with and who was a distant relative of her family.